manuel-serrano/icfp2024-sudoku/README.md

 easier to implement than others.
 The complexity of the implementation is generally coming from the number of houses or cells that are involved in a strategy.
 For instance
-[Locked Candidates Type 1](https://hodoku.sourceforge.net/en/tech_intersections.php) should be relatively simple to implement while [Complex Fish](https://hodoku.sourceforge.net/en/tech_fishc.php) are likely to be much harder.
+[Locked Candidates Type 1](https://hodoku.sourceforge.net/en/tech_intersections.php) should be relatively simple to implement while [Complex Fish](https://hodoku.sourceforge.net/en/tech_fishc.php) is likely to be much harder.

 All HipHop strategies must comply with the following protocol: